 Stark is director of the Genetic Science Learning Center (GSLC) at the University of Utah.
-The GSLC, whose mission is to make science easy for everyone to understand, has received four precollege education grants from HHMI, the most recent in 2007.
+The GSLC, whose mission is to make science easy for everyone to understand, has received several precollege education grants from HHMI.
 Under Stark’s direction, the center has gained a reputation for producing high-quality educational materials and professional development programs.

-Early on, Stark realized that to increase scientific literacy and the number of students interested in science-related careers, learning had to be captivating and thought provoking.
-As a result, the GSLC’s educational website – Learn.Genetics – features interactive, visually engaging materials that allow students to experience discovery first hand.
-Its companion website – Teach.Genetics – provides related resource materials for educators, including videos and classroom activities that build on the online materials.
-Some of the topics highlighted on the GSLC website include stem cells, DNA microarray technology, and epigenetics.
+Early on, Stark realized that to increase scientific literacy and the number of students interested in science-related careers, learning had to be captivating and thought-provoking.
+As a result, the GSLC’s educational website—Learn.Genetics – features interactive, visually engaging materials that allow students to experience discovery first hand.
+Its companion website—Teach.Genetics—provides related resource materials for educators, including videos and classroom activities that build on the online materials.
+Some of the topics highlighted on the GSLC websites, which HHMI helped to fund, include the human microbiome, brain imaging technologies, and epigenetics.

 To develop the websites’ content, Stark and her team collaborate with scientists and teachers, holding brainstorming workshops centered on specific topics.
 Stark teamed up with HHMI for a workshop on the 2005 HHMI Holiday Lectures.
 Incorporating ideas from the session, the GSLC created an evolution-themed web module that included several BioInteractive resources.
 HHMI’s Educational Resources Group has since adopted the center’s content development model for its workshops.